ctrlaltdylan/shopify-nextjs-toolbox/README.md

 ### Client Side

+#### Components

+- `ShopifyAppBridgeProvider` - this component will act as the gatekeeper to your app.
+It will redirect to begin the OAuth process if the user isn't authenticated.

 #### Hooks

 - `useApi` - for creating an axios instance that automatically adds the session token (`Authorization: Bearer <token here>`) to every HTTP request

-#### Helpers
+- `useShopOrigin` - for retrieving the `shopOrigin` query string parameter given by Shopify from the URL

-- `getShopOrigin` - for retrieving the `shopDomain` from the query string after the OAuth handshake for AppBridge to work properly. (uses Local Storage)
+- `useHost` - for retrieving the `host` query string parameter given by Shopify from the URL
-- `useShopOrigin` - [Recommended] also retrieves and stores the `shopDomain` but does not use local storage to store the string.
-Instead it just sets the `shopOrigin` in React state.

 ## How to integrate Shopify's OAuth with a NextJs project